The Dos and Don’ts of Deck Maintenance

 DON’T go overboard with the high-powered washer.

-The power or pressure washer is a time- and labor-saving tool, but in unsteady hands, it can make your deck look like wood-boring beetle larvae have been at work.
+A pressure washer is a time- and labor-saving tool, but in unsteady hands, it can make your deck look like wood-boring beetle larvae have been at work.
 Sweep the nozzle along the wood grain at a slight angle about 8 inches from the deck surface.
 Move the nozzle at all times while the trigger is engaged.

 DO cover nearby shrubbery before you begin.